Sector skills council

 SSCs aim to achieve these goals by developing an understanding of the future skills needs in their industry, and contributing to the development of National Occupational Standards, the design and approval of apprenticeship frameworks and the New Apprenticeship Standards and creating sector qualification strategies.
 There are currently eighteen SSCs, covering about 80 per cent of the British workforce.
 SSCs are licensed by the government through the UK Commission for Employment and Skills (UKCES).

 The Sector Skills Development Agency (SSDA) was formerly responsible for funding, supporting and monitoring SSCs and for overseeing industries that fell outside an SSC footprint.
-In 2008, the SSDA was replaced by the UKCES and the Federation for Industry Sector Skills and Standards comprising all nineteen sector skills councils.
+In 2008, the SSDA was replaced by the UKCES and the Federation for Industry Sector Skills and Standards - now known as the Skills Federation - comprising all nineteen sector skills councils.

-The Federation for Industry Sector Skills and Standards (FISSS) is responsible for managing the process of certifying apprentices on apprenticeship frameworks in England, Scotland and Wales.
+The Skills Federation is responsible for managing the process of certifying apprentices on apprenticeship frameworks in England, Scotland and Wales.
 It seeks to: